-where a is the age of an individual interviewed in survey n and born in cohort b and G{ib} being the number of completed years of primary schooling.
+where a is the age of an individual interviewed in survey n and born in cohort b.
+C_b denotes cohort fixed effects, and G{ib} is the number of completed years of primary schooling.
 A_a takes the value one if an individual is aged a.
 Age fixed-effects estimated in model 2 reflect systematic differences in literacy rates for individuals born the same year but interviewed at different ages.
 S_n^ is a set of N - 2 period dummies that have been transformed to be make period effects effects orthogonal to a time-trend and add to zero.
 Adapting the notation of Deaton [1997], the period dummies are transformed such that: